SageewanSubendran/LifeStory/README.md

 </p>

 ## Description
-A mobile application which allows users to document their life stories &amp; memories within a calendar, each and everyday.
+A cross-platform mobile application which allows users to document their life stories &amp; memories within a calendar, each and everyday.
 Users are able to utilize Life Story as a digital journal with unlimited pages, where each story is neatly categorized in a calender.

 ## Key Features
 <ul>